xerocross/vue-hangman-2/README.md

 6 shim because I did not like to use shims when I originally wrote Vue Hangman and I liked Axios.
 I used jQuery exclusively for visual effects. jQuery plays no role in application logic.

+## Still In Progress

+Moving over the testing is still in progress.